geemus/notes/kindle/functional_training_and_beyond.md

   * owl eyes or splatter vision: become aware of peripheral vision.
 Helps us stay calmer and be present.
 Can also be practiced via hakalau meditation.
 * mental challenge - break challenges into digestible chunks, practice nonreactivity.
 Train/practice doing things you don't want to do.

-* nootropics - somewhat dubious, what even is optimal?
-That being said, there are some things that are more common and helpful.
-* omega 3 for brain health
-* lutein + zeaxanthin - raising energy levels by increasing efficiency of mitochondria, increase visual processing speeds, and increases plasticity in infant brains.
-Also positive effects for spatial memory, reasoning, and more.
-* creatine - boost strength endurance and cognitive performance
-* seek a varied and nutritious diet

-* Three body energy systems: ATP creatine system (aka phosphocreatine system), Glycogen Lactic Acid System (aka Lactic Acid System, aka Glycolytic System), and Aerobic System
-* Energy systems are not mutually exclusive, your body is constantly using a combination for power.
-* Low Instensity Steady State cardio or LISS, involves activity at around 70 percent of the maximum heart rate or below.
-* High Intensity Interval Training or HIIT is excellent for fat loss because it depletes available energy in muscles and bloodstream.
-* HIIT also has the benefit of occurring in a shorter timeframe and increasing the density of mitochondria, allowing more efficient energy production.
-* Both LISS and HIIT also improve V02 max
-* Lungs can be specifically trained by breathing through a straw or using inspiratory muscle training (IMT).
-Training masks offer similar effects.
-* LISS is particularly effective at strengthening the heart and developing Qmax (quantified maximal cardiac output), because it allows the heart to fully relax between beats.
-Buliding a stronger heart also leads to a lower resting heart rate as eat beat is more effective.
-* Polarized Training uses roughly 80% low intensity, 20% high intensity, and a little bit of threshold training.
-* Anaerobic threshold is where the switch happens from primarily aerobic to primarily anaerobic, and is directly linked to the number and efficiency of mitochondria.
-* You can generally presume that the anaerobic threshold is the point at which talking becomes very difficult (or through a grueling test).
-* "Lactate threshold" or "lactate inflection point" is the point at which lactate build-up outpaces the body's ability to take it away, and though sometimes conflated with anaerobic threshold it is distinct.
-* Threshold training increases your ability to generate energy efficiently, and also to deal with fatigue-inducing metabolites.
-* A good target "ratio" for threshold training is suggested to be around 5%.
-* To work more on endurance, instead of increasing the amount of weight, consider increasing the number of reps as things get easier.
-* Metabolic conditioning switches between a host of movements while trying to sustain max output for thirty seconds at a time.
-This provides a way to combine endurance training with movements that provide other benefits.
-For example combining kettlebell swings, lizard crawls, and offset loaded carries also develops core stability, hip hinge, grip strength, mobility, etc.
-* Metabolic conditioning (metcon) circuits can also be designed to challenge the heart even more via "shunting" by switching between upper and lower body movements to force the body to drive blood up and then down the body.

-* Instead of three bodybuilding moves, maybe use a powerlifting, a movement-oriented, and a bodybuilding move.
-This could train max power, intramuscular coordination, and strength endurance/hypertrophy.
-* We should aim to select moves that give the most "bang for our buck".

-* Slowcomotion - Strength at Every Angle - Slow and Mechanically DisAdvantaged Movement SAMDAM
-  * Roughly four categories: Ground, Bipedal, Climbing, and Manipulation
-  * By moving slowly through complex movements and at difficult angles you train weak points and learn to move powerfully from any position.
-  * Manipulation uses an external submaximal load, moved in graceful, controlled patterns while standing, squatting, or even sitting.
-  * Can mix in explosive plyometrics (from stronger more stable positions) to break up the slow cadence or even overcoming isometrics.
-  * Overcoming Gravity Isometrics - move to a position where you can't lift your body. ie one-handed pseudo planche push-up, or attempt to "squeeze" the ground like a pec fly.
-  * Helps train angles and positions many movements can't to round things out.

 * Missing Attributes
   * Lateral rotation of shoulders, such as through face pulls (which don't provide that many other benefits, but few other things help with this area)
   * Thoracic spine mobility, particularly back bends.
 Can be addressed with back bridges, ponte, and/or Hindu squats.